 Iowa Regents Semester in Australia

-Direct enrollment at University of Newcastle.
-The Faculty (college) of Business & Law offers courses in accounting, economics, finance, information technology, management and marketing.
+Direct enrollment at the University of Newcastle.
+The Faculty (college) of Business & Law offers courses in accounting, economics, finance, information technology, management, and marketing.
 Fall or spring semester options.

 USAC Business, Architecture and Italian Studies in Turin

-Italian Studies Program, Turin, Italy: Offered as fall or spring semester, an academic year, as well as an intensive summer session at the University of Turin's Scuola di Amministrazione Aziendale, this program's curriculum is designed to address core degree requirements while providing a complement of courses with an international dimension.
+Italian Studies Program, Turin, Italy: Offered during the fall or spring semester or for an academic year, as well as an intensive summer session at the University of Turin's Scuola di Amministrazione Aziendale, this program's curriculum is designed to address core degree requirements while providing a complement of courses with an international dimension.